sandeep184072/billingApp/README.md

 │
 └── README.md            # Project documentation
 ```

 ### Usage
 - Login with Google: Users can log in using their Google accounts via OAuth.
 - View Usage Details: After logging in, users can see their SaaS usage metrics (e.g., API calls, storage used).
 - View Billing Information: Users can also see their billing cycle and total usage costs.
 - Generate Invoice: A button on the dashboard allows users to generate an invoice, which triggers the Zapier webhook.

+### How It Works
+- User Authentication: Google OAuth is used to authenticate users.
+Upon successful login, the user is redirected to the dashboard.
+- Fetch Usage and Billing Data: The backend API retrieves usage and billing data from MongoDB.
+- Invoice Generation: When the user clicks "Generate Invoice," a POST request is sent to Zapier to automate the billing process.
+- Zapier Workflow: Zapier catches the webhook data and sends an invoice via Gmail (or another service).

+### Contributing
+Feel free to fork this repository, make changes, and submit a pull request.
+Contributions are welcome!